 You’ll be redirected to a Google page to choose the correct account.
 To login, click on the Google account that matches your FullStory account email address.

-If your email address is associated with multiple FullStory accounts, you will be asked to choose which one you’re signing in to.
+If your email address is associated with multiple FullStory accounts, you will be asked to choose which FullStory account you'd like to sign into.

 NOTE: If you have access to multiple accounts, then FullStory will tell you which ones require Google authentication when you log in by placing a Google “G” next to it.

 Can I enforce Google authentication for my account?